 No Nonsense Spelling Strategies

-The class teachers use Seesaw to communicate homework tasks with parents.
+The class teachers use Seesaw to communicate remote learning tasks with parents and carers.
 If you do not have access to Seesaw, please speak to your child's class teacher.
 Via Seesaw, families can also get access to work and reflections uploaded by their children in school and this can be used to stimulate discussions around learning at home.

 The children sit their national SATs tests.
 The Year 6 teachers may suggest some additional, optional homework tasks for the children to do at home in order to prepare them for the assessment week.